Webline Communications: History

-Webline Communications was founded in 1996 by Pasha Roberts and Firdaus Bhathena when they were students at The Massachusetts Institute of Technology in Cambridge MA.
-Pasha, Firdaus and Webline won the prestigious MIT 50K Entrepreneurial Business contest which provided seed money to begin the company.
-After winning this contest, Pasha put his MIT studies on hold to take full advantage of the seed money and focus on making the company financially successful.
-Pasha is widely credited for the innovation, technology design, architecture, infrastructure and technology decisions around the products.
-Pasha returned to complete his master's degree at MIT Sloan.
-Firdaus is credited with the sales and marketing of these solutions into business accounts.
+Webline Communications was founded in 1996 by Pasha Roberts and Firdaus Bhathena while both were students at the Massachusetts Institute of Technology.
+The founders entered the MIT $50K Entrepreneurship Competition, winning the prize which provided seed money to launch the company.
+Roberts subsequently put his MIT studies on hold to build the business, later returning to complete a master's degree at MIT Sloan School of Management.

-Several marquis customers including Fidelity, General Motors, Oracle, Toys "R" Us, and internet retailer Lands End embraced and implemented important Webline solutions.
+The company's products addressed a growing need among businesses to manage customer service and sales interactions through web channels.
+Enterprise customers including Fidelity, General Motors, Oracle, Toys "R" Us and Lands' End implemented Webline's contact management platform.